 Storage & Reheating

-Store leftover stuffed zucchini boats in an airtight container in the refrigerator for up to 3 days.
+- Store leftover stuffed zucchini in an airtight container in the fridge for up to 3 days.

 Frequently Asked Questions